openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 * `lastIP`: Last IP address in the Eip object.

 * `v4`: Specifies whether the address family is IPv4.
-Currently, Porter supports only IPv4 and the value can only be `true`.
+Currently, PorterLB supports only IPv4 and the value can only be `true`.

 * `ready`: Specifies whether the Eip-associated program used for BGP/ARP/NDP routes publishing has been initialized.
-The program is integrated in Porter.
+The program is integrated in PorterLB.